rynecjohnston/petrosim/README.md

 Likewise, an EC-RAFC simulation can be run by replacing `petrosim.models.ecafc.driver` with `petrosim.models.ecrafc.driver` in the command above.

 Example input files are located at `petrosim/models/<model_type>/example.in`.
-This file may be generated at any location by running the utility script from the desired location in the following manner by specifyting the model type (either "ecafc" or "ecrafc"):
+This file may be generated at any location by running the utility script from the desired location in the following manner by specifying the model type (either "ecafc" or "ecrafc"):

     python3 -m petrosim.utils.generate_example_input <model_type>